KICD-FM

-KICD-FM (107.7 MHz) is a radio station licensed to serve the community of Spencer, Iowa.
-The station broadcasts a country music format.
-KICD is licensed to Saga Communications of Iowa, LLC.
+KICD-FM (107.7 MHz) is a radio station in Spencer, Iowa, United States.
+The station broadcasts a country music format and is owned by Saga Communications.

 The studio, transmitter and broadcast tower are located on the north side of Spencer along U.S. Route 71.
 According to the Antenna Structure Registration database, the tower is 120 m tall with the antenna array mounted at the 102 m level.
 The calculated Height Above Average Terrain is 87 m.
 The tower is also used by its sister station KICD (AM).